dipscope/TypeManager.TS/README.md

 Now your JSON will be handled properly and you will get `Rectangle`, `Square` and `Circle` class instances in return.

-In most cases your `Discriminator` and `Discriminant` values will not match to our default ones.
+In some cases your `Discriminator` or `Discriminant` values will not match to our default ones.
 For example library like [Json.NET](https://www.newtonsoft.com/json) can be used on the backend side to send a response from your API.
 It uses `$type` property as `Discriminator` and full name of class as `Discriminant`.
 In such scenario our JSON may look like this.

 ```json
 {